LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 Boolean "or" operator
 """""""""""""""""""""

-The binary operator ``or`` returns whether any of it's operands is true.
+The binary operator ``or`` returns whether any of its operands is true.
 Like ``and`` evaluation is short-circuited and one of the operands is returned.

 For example, the following code will output the ``data.title`` object if it's